magpie-ea/magpie-v3-docs/docs/00_getting_started/03_vue_js.md

 ## Emitting events
 Additionally, you can also emit events in your components using `$emit`.

-For example, we might want to pass along the `click` event to our parent element.
+For example, we might want to pass along the `click` event to our parent component.

 ```html
 <template>